 Join Date: Nov 2005

-What slightly more unusual mark making tools have you used with the children?
+What slightly more unusual mark making tools and activities have you organised for your setting?

-Quills were once an experience, we also very much enjoyed dropping big paint dipped marbles into a tin lined with paper and rolling them around lol
+Quills were once an experience, we also very much enjoyed paint dipped marbles rolled in a tin lined with paper..

 Mark making tools on Amazon - Brushes, crayons, chalk, paint, straws, sculpting tools,